DianaBukeikhanova/cp1404practicals/README.md

 ## About me:

 I am Diana Bukeikhanova, a student of Bachelor (Majoring in IT) at James Cook University.
-Right now, I am studying in Singapore, but my home country is Kazakhstan.
+Right now, I am studying in Singapore.
+It is my 3rd trimester of studying on IT.
+I am planing, after finishing the Bachelor degree, to work for experience and to learn new features.
+I also think about attending Master Degree of IT, maybe in the future.

 ## About CP1404 repository: